 Please see the Course Literature webpage for this course to know which books and other materials to buy or download in advance of our first course meeting.
 The course textbook is Robert Schütze, An Introduction to European Law, Second Edition (Cambridge University Press 2015), though you also need the EU's main Treaties and selected case law judgments, as described on the Course Literature page.
-We siggest that you order your copy of at least the main textbook, and perhaps another textbook or study aid, immediately, so you are ready to begin reading before the course begins.
+We suggest that you order your copy of at least the main textbook immediately, so you are ready to begin reading before the course begins.
 A few copies of the textbook are also on reserve in the university's main library.
-The judgments we assign for you to analyze can be downloaded free of charge from the website of the European Union, http://eur-lex.europa.eu/collection/eu-law/eu-case-law.html.
+The judgments we assign for you to analyze can be downloaded free of charge from the website of the European Union, http://eur-lex.europa.eu/homepage.html?locale=en.
 Which ones you need will be announced on Cambro before each seminar.

 To pass the course you need to pass both the mandatory seminars and a written final exam at the end of the course.
 Your grade in the course ("no pass," "pass," or "pass with distinction") will be determined entirely by your grade on the written exam, so long as you have also passed the seminars via active participation in them and received a passing grade on any specially-assigned make-up work for any seminar from which you were absent.
 Note that Basic EU Law is a course offered on-campus in Umeå, and is not a course that can be taken from elsewhere.